ukmarodia/Brano-AI-Music-Generation/README.md

 npx inngest-cli@latest dev
 ```

-## Google Cloud Setup
+## AWS Setup

-Create a Google Cloud Storage bucket and configure IAM roles to allow your application to upload, retrieve, and manage music assets securely.
+Create a AWS bucket and configure IAM roles to allow your application to upload, retrieve, and manage music assets securely.

 ---